 Concrete pavers are units made from molds.
 The molds allow for precision in shape and size.
 This uniformity makes them relatively easy to install.
-It is easier to install such units that are all the exact same thickness than to install units that vary in thickness, like granite cobblestones.
+It is easier to install such units that are all the same thickness than to install units that vary in thickness, like granite cobblestones.

-Because the molds that are used to form the units can be manipulated, manufacturers are able to produce them in a large variety of sizes, shapes, textures, and colors.
+Because the molds that are used to form the units can be manipulated, manufacturers can produce them in a large variety of sizes, shapes, textures, and colors.
 The most common shapes are squares and rectangles.
 For design purposes, note that they mimic the look of paving bricks and stones.

 Installing Concrete Pavers

 We've already touched on a design use for this material, and further down we will be explaining why it is so easy to use.
 But for some step-by-step installation instructions, we refer you to our tutorial on how to install pavers.

 Who Makes Them?